5 Important Things American Expats Need to Know about Mortgages in England

 I took for granted that when you buy a home in America, you can lock in that interest rate for 30 years.
 If rates drop, you have the option to refinance, making your payment even lower.

-In England, however, 2-year and 5-year fixed-rate mortgages are the norm.
-Some Brits with good credit might go for a 7-year or 10-year fixed rate.
+In England, however, the mortgage landscape is quite different.
+Fixed-rate mortgages are typically for much shorter periods—usually 2 or 5 years.
+Some Brits with good credit might opt for a 7-year or even a 10-year fixed rate, but anything longer is rare.

-Once the fixed-rate period ends, you typically move onto the Standard Variable Rate, or consider remortgage (refinance).
+Once the fixed-rate period ends, you typically move onto the Standard Variable Rate (SVR), or consider remortgaging (which is essentially refinancing) to secure a new deal.

-Only in recent years have 30-year fixed rates become available in the UK market.
-If you’re an Amercian expat living in England, it’s important to consult a lender to find out what mortgage products are available, especially if you’ve lived in England for less than three years.
+It’s only in recent years that 30-year fixed-rate mortgages have become available in the UK market.
+If you’re an American expat living in England, it’s important to consult a local lender to find out what mortgage products are available to you, especially if you’ve lived in the UK for less than three years.
+Lenders will often take your time living in the country into account when determining your eligibility for certain mortgage products.

 5. There is an Age Limit

-Many Brits are surprised to learn that in America, you can take out a 30-year mortgage even at the age of 102!
-This is thanks to the Equal Credit Opportunity Act, which prevents lenders in the States from discriminating based on age.
+Many Brits are surprised to learn that in America, you can take out a 30-year mortgage—even at the age of 102!
+This is thanks to the Equal Credit Opportunity Act, which prevents lenders in the U.S. from discriminating based on age.

-In the UK, however, mortgage terms typically last only until you turn 70 or reach your retirement age, whichever comes first.
+In the UK, however, mortgage terms are generally much shorter.
+Typically, they last only until you turn 70 or reach your retirement age, whichever comes first.
 When we moved to England, I was 45, so the longest mortgage term I could secure was 25 years.

-This limitation can significantly decrease the length of your term and increase your monthly payments, making it an important factor to consider as you start your home search—especially if you plan to retire in England!
+This limitation can significantly reduce the length of your term and increase your monthly payments, which is an important factor to consider as you start your home search—especially if you plan to retire in England!
+Understanding these differences in mortgage regulations can help you plan your finances more effectively, ensuring that you can manage your payments through to retirement.

 Leave a Reply